It’s been said that baking is like chemistry for hungry people.

-This chart is broadly distributed each quarter by a leading asset management and wealth firm, followed by a widely attended guide-to-the-markets call with their clients and large asset owners.
+This chart is broadly distributed each quarter by a leading asset management and wealth firm, followed by call with their clients.

 Calculations are made based on the returns of each asset class and the quality of the return ingredients and measurements as compared to other asset classes is critical.